JetBrains/amper/docs/Documentation.md

 }
 ```

-Configuration in `build.gradle*` file has precedence over `Module.yml`.
+Configuration in `build.gradle*` file has precedence over `module.yml`.
 That means that a Gradle script can be used to
-tune/change the final configuration of your Amper Module.
+tune/change the final configuration of your Amper module.
 E.g. the following Gradle script configures the working dir and the `mainClass` property:
 ```kotlin
 application {